mohsin-88069/IPFS_Firmware_Hashing/README.md

-## This Project is the prototype implementation of Uploading any file on IPFS(particularly IOT Firmwares) network and calculating IPFS Hashes (starting with QM),
+## This Project is the prototype implementation of Uploading any file on IPFS(particularly IOT Firmwares) network and calculating IPFS Hashes (starting with Qm),

 > Completed under IIITA Internship, frontend of the project is under development...